Sustainable office furniture

 We are happy to quantify these benefits for our customers to include in their sustainability reporting.

-Because our remnufacturing occurs here in the UK, skilled local jobs are created.
+Because remanufacturing occurs in-country, skilled local jobs are created.
 The remanufacturing process requires a range of skills and technical know-how to disassemble each item, assess the condition of each component and re-assemble the furniture to a high quality standard.

-And because remaking involves both disassembly and re-assembly, it creates twice as many jobs as assembling from virgin materials.
+And because remanufacturing involves both disassembly and re-assembly, it creates twice as many jobs as assembling from virgin materials.

-The economics of remaking mean that these jobs must be local – transport costs to ship overseas and back again prohibit off-shoring of remanufacturing.
+The economics of remanufacturing mean that these jobs will always be local – transport costs to ship overseas and back again prohibit off-shoring of remanufacturing.

-Remaking improves the national balance of payments – which means we are sending less of our country’s wealth overseas.
+Remanufacturing improves the national balance of payments because we are sending less of our country’s wealth overseas.

 It also creates jobs, stimulating the national economy and increasing the tax base to benefit everyone.